edugca/xlFOCUS/README.md

 ## **TIPS**

-* Most recent version should be found on the webpage below: https://github.com/edugca/xlFOCUS
+* Most recent version should be found on this webpage: https://github.com/edugca/xlFOCUS

 * To update from a previous version, just replace the old version of this spreadsheet with this one.